spacetelescope/webbpsf/docs/wfirst.rst

    on oversampled calculation outputs.
 (I.e. in webbpsf, set `wfi.oversample=4` or more, and perform your measurements on extension 0 of the returned FITS file.)

+   This documentation is complemented by an `IPython Notebook format quickstart tutorial <http://nbviewer.ipython.org/github/spacetelescope/webbpsf/blob/master/notebooks/WebbPSF-WFIRST_Tutorial.ipynb>`_.
+Downloading and run that notebook to use the beta notebook GUI for the WFI model, and to explore code samples for common tasks interactively.

 Field dependence in the WFI model
 ---------------------------------